Why we are evaluating MUP

 MUP for all alcoholic drinks has not been put in place anywhere before so the legislation contains a sunset clause.
-This means that it will expire after the sixth year of implementation, unless the Scottish Parliament votes for it to continue.
+This means that it will expire by 31 April 2024 unless the Scottish Parliament votes for it to continue.

 To inform this decision there is a review clause.
-This requires Scottish Ministers to present a report to the Scottish Parliament on the impact of MUP after five years of operation.
+This requires Scottish Ministers to present a report to the Scottish Parliament on the impact of MUP after 1 May 2023 and before 31 April 2024.
 The evaluation we are undertaking will inform this report.

 Focus of the evaluation

 - To what extent has implementing MUP in Scotland contributed to reducing alcohol-related health and social harms?

 - Are some people and businesses more affected (positively or negatively) than others?